Last revised on November 21, 2022.

 See this Lonely Planet article (here) on money matters in Bhutan.

-I will admit that a group size of 16 trekkers is not ideal.
+However, a group size of 16 trekkers is not ideal.
 Consider the three previous organized treks I have done –

 - Tanzania – Kilimanjaro eight-day Lemosho route 5 clients

 - Bolivia – Cordillera Real Traverse– 15 days 7 clients

-- Nepal – Upper MUstang-Phu Valley Traverse 5 clients
+- Nepal – Upper Mustang-Phu Valley Traverse 5 clients

 There were almost as many trekkers on this Snowman trek as on my previous three combined!
 With 43 horses and a dozen support staff, we were a small village on the move!

 See the end of this post for more on Bhutan’s no-longer-functioning “high value, low impact” tourism policy.

 By 1:30, we trekkers would hop into the bus pictured below.
 Destination – Punakha and what would be a newly-built 3-star hotel (the Zhingkham Resort) on the slopes on the west side of the Mo River.
 Showers, wifi, email, food choices, and food choices other than the trek food I had seen enough of …